Learn More About the Label

 1. Vehicle Technology & Fuel

-The upper right corner of the label will display text and a related icon to identify it as a vehicle that is powered by electricity.
+The upper right corner of the label displays text and a related icon to identify it as a vehicle that is powered by electricity.
 You will see different text and icons on the labels for other vehicles:

 - Gasoline Vehicle

 - Diesel Vehicle